List of The Mandalorian characters: Peli Motto

 Peli Motto is a mechanic who manages a spaceport on Tatooine and is featured in "Chapter 5: The Gunslinger", "Chapter 9: The Marshal" and "Chapter 10: The Passenger".
 The Mandalorian hires her to repair his ship, and she also comes to take care of the Child.
 The bounty hunter Toro Calican briefly takes Peli and the Child as hostages in an unsuccessful attempt to abduct the Mandalorian.
 When the Mandalorian returns to Tatooine in search of another rumored to be there, Peli guides him to Mos Pelgo, where he finds Cobb Vanth with Boba Fett's armor.
 She later gives him the task of taking the Frog Lady to Trask, where her husband knows other Mandalorians' whereabouts.

 Peli is portrayed by actress and comedian Amy Sedaris, who had previously worked with The Mandalorian creator Jon Favreau on the film Elf (2003).
 Sedaris said she enjoyed working with the animatronic Child puppet, which she said made everyone on the set happy: "The minute you looked into Baby Yoda's eyes you just got lost."
 The character and Sedaris' performance drew acclaim from fans and reviewers, so much so that Sedaris became a trending topic on Twitter after the episode first became available.

 Peli appears in the fifth episode of The Book of Boba Fett, "Chapter 5: Return of the Mandalorian".
 Peli has kept her shop open and gains additional help from Jawas who bring her pieces of scrap.
-She helps customize an anabolic Starfighter for Din Djarin, which he later uses.
-The also reveals that Peli dated a Jawa at some point before the events of The Mandalorian.
-She also refers to the Jawa she dated as "furry".
+She helps customize an anabolic starfighter for Din Djarin, which he later uses.
+The episode also reveals that Peli dated a Jawa at some point before the events of The Mandalorian.
+She refers to the Jawa she dated as "furry".